 Citroen Berlingo Electric van review

-|Van type||Electric range (NEDC)||Walbox charge time||Fast charge time|
+|Van type||Electric range||Walbox charge time||Fast charge time|

 However, it's not the first electric van built by Citroen.
 It was preceded by the Berlingo Electrique, which was originally made for use by the French postal service.
-Customer versions were also offered, and in turn that model came after an electric version of the Visa-based C15 van was built.
+Customer versions were also offered, and that model in turn followed on from an electric version of the C15 van.
 But while Citroen has dabbled in electric vans over the years, it hasn't really embraced the technology as wholeheartedly as rival Renault.

-The current Berlingo Electric is far better than its predecessors, but with a 49kW electric motor producing 66bhp and twin battery packs making a combined output of 22.5kWh, the Citroen has an estimated driving range of only 106 miles – some 70 miles short of the claimed range for the Renault Kangoo ZE.
-That figure is also achieved using an outdated government test that is misleadingly optimistic, so you can expect a real-world range of more like 60 miles.
+The current Berlingo Electric is far better than its predecessors, but with a 49kW electric motor producing 66bhp and twin battery packs making a combined output of 22.5kWh, the Citroen has an estimated driving range of only 106 miles – some 70 miles short of the claimed range for the Kangoo ZE.
+That figure was also achieved on the discontinued NEDC test, which is misleadingly optimistic, so you can expect a real-world range of more like 60 miles.

-There's a single version of the Citroen Berlingo Electric on sale, which is based on the LX trim of the diesel model and comes in L1 or L2 body lengths.
-The difference between the two is increased load volume for the L2 (3.7 cubic metres, compared to 3.3 cubic metres for the L1) and different payload weights (636kg for the L1 and 552kg for the L2, including driver).
+There's a single version of the Berlingo Electric on sale, which is based on the LX trim of the diesel model and comes in L1 or L2 body lengths.
+The difference between the two is increased load volume for the L2 (3.7 cubic metres, compared to 3.3 for the L1) and different payload weights (636kg for the L1 and 552 for the L2, including driver).

-One positive the Berlingo does offer over a Kangoo Z.E. is the availability of an optional steel bulkhead with glazed window, which helps reduce interior noise but still lets you keep an eye on your payload.
+One positive the Berlingo does offer over a Kangoo Z.E. is the availability of an optional steel bulkhead with glazed window, which helps reduce interior noise, but still lets you keep an eye on your payload.
 A three-abreast seat layout adds a touch of versatility, too, even if the seats themselves are a bit narrow.

-The Berlingo Electric arrived five years into the Berlingo van's production cycle, and while it's still available to buy, it won't be around for long, because the Mk3 Berlingo Van has already been revealed, and there's sure to be an electric version of that model that'll arrive much earlier in the model cycle.
+The Berlingo Electric arrived five years into the Berlingo van's production cycle, and while it's still available to buy, it won't be around for long, because the Mk3 Berlingo has already been revealed, and there's sure to be an electric version of that model much earlier in the model cycle.

-The other big minus point is that while the Berlingo Electric isn’t as expensive as the Renault Kangoo Z.E., it has a shorter range and a limited line-up in comparison.
+The other big minus point is that while the Berlingo Electric isn’t as expensive as the Kangoo Z.E., it has a shorter range and a limited line-up in comparison.
 This, plus the fact it's certain to be replaced soon, makes it very difficult to recommend.

 For a more detailed look at the Citroen Berlingo Electric, read on for the rest of our in-depth review.